MarioChiaparini/organic-compounds/README.md

 # Organic-Compound-orca
 Orca linked project for studying of organic compounds by using DFT calculus to generate spectral analysis which can be applied to predict the properties of such materials.
+One of the chemical compounds of interest is the type of organic materials that have phosphorescence properties, with the Spin-orbit coupling (SOC) simulation of TD-DFT methods with Ab Initio techniques on Orca.